 You can use that kind of mic with recorders that only have a mini-jack mic input, as well as those that have XLR inputs.
 You’ll get slightly better sound quality if you use a recorder’s phantom power, but that reduces the recorder’s battery life, so you might want to opt for using the internal battery in the mic and switching off the recorder’s phantom power if you need long record times on battery power.
 Keep in mind that some condenser mics do not include the option for self-powering via an internal battery, and those mics cannot be used with recorders that only have a mini mic input (at least not without some external source of phantom power).

 In rough generalities, Dynamic mics are more durable, handle very loud sounds better, do not require phantom power, and will perform better in challenging environments (cold, hot, damp) than condenser mics.
-But in general, they have lower-level outputs, so, as mentioned above, you’ll get hissy sound with many of the little inexpensive recorders.
-Dynamic omni mics, such as the ElectroVoice RE-50, the EV 635, and the Beyer M-58, are especially low-output.
+But in general, they have lower-level outputs, so, as mentioned above, you might get hissy sound with many of the little inexpensive recorders.
+Dynamic omni mics, such as the ElectroVoice RE-50, the EV 635, and the Beyer M-58, are especially low-output, and will be noisy with some field recorders.

-There are a few recorders that can use low-output dynamic mics and still sound good: all Sound Devices recorders, the Marantz PMD 661, Sony PCM-D50, Tascam DR-100mkII.
-You can get pretty good results with some dynamic mics with an Olympus LS-10 and a Sony PCM M-10, but they still sound better with condensers.
-Most other recorders give much cleaner results with condenser mics too.
+There are a few recorders that can use low-output dynamic mics and still sound good: The Sound devices MixPre3 and MixPre6 recorders and the Tascam DR-100mkIII are especially versatile.
+You can get decent results with dynamic mics with some other recorders, but most still sound better with condenser mics.

 5. Feel free to ignore, or modify, all those rules stated above…